niwPopkorn/apps-script/Fetch Reseller API to BigQuery/README.md

-This Script fetch data from Reseller API and update to BigQuery for analytics
+This script fetch data from Reseller API and update to BigQuery for analytics

 To use this script
 1. Update your BQ project and dataset in Code.gs